pintub/dataStructure-algo/DP.md

   - Implement code
   - [How to code memorization](https://youtu.be/oBt53YbR9Kk?t=1565)
 - Then you can move to Iterative Tabulation approach
   - Figure out which input is smallest sub-problems.
-Draw Table or Memo object starting with that input.
+Draw Table or Memo object starting with that input. `BackTrack` using recursion knowledge.
-  - :bulb: Sometimes table size = input-size + 1, because 0-Indexing comes into picture.
+  - :bulb: Sometimes table size = input-size + 1, because most recursions end at element = 0 .
 Example, Grid Traveller.
   - `Important` Initialize table with default values, then initialize the smallest problem values into table
   - `Space Optimization` space complexity of table by reducing table size to remove unnecessary space.
 Here time complexity remains same.
   - Implement code
+  - :bulb: In Tabulation, at any index think ahead of future indices(look-ahead) or at any index look back of existing indices

 ###### Recursion Gyan
 - 1st type: Think parent node as a function of result returned by child node.
 Assume child node returns something.